 The MSc in Robotics is a one-year full-time degree for graduates of numerate disciplines allied to robotics, including electronic engineering, computer science, mechanical engineering, physics and mathematics.
 Students will learn theories of intelligent robotic control and software tools required to implement standard algorithms in mobile robots and robot manipulators.
-Graduates of the programme will either work in industry or pursue a research degree in robotics.
-Entrants to the programme should have a good level of mathematical ability in probability theory, linear algebra, and mathematical analysis, and the ability to program in either C/C++ or Java.

 The course will be taught through a variety of methods.
 There will be some small lecture classes, problem-based workshops and also one-to-one supervision.
 There will be some group work as part of the taught modules.
 There may be opportunities for some industry-based project work.
 Perhaps most importantly, you will be part of a small, highly qualified group of students working closely with researchers within the Robotics lab.

-Through the course you will become a specialist in robotics.
 Graduates from this programme will be well-equipped for software development roles in the robotics industry or research and development roles, or to go on to pursue a research degree in robotics.